roman-milk/roman-milk.github.io/tessa.md

+===

- ****** Tessa Ch.
-03 ****** byJust_Plain_Bob© It was a Friday night, Tessa was doing something Marta had set up for her and I was at loose ends.
+It was a Friday night, Tessa was doing something Marta had set up for her and I was at loose ends.
 Nothing good was on TV, I'd just finished the last book I had bought, and I didn't feel like staying home and staring at the walls.
 I decided to go out and have a few drinks and I was headed for the corner bar when I decided to go to the Top Hat instead.
 The place was packed, but the dark corner I favored was vacant and that's where I sat.
 The waitress came and took my drink order and I showed her my card.
 It had a number in the right hand corner and she wrote it down on her order pad and then left.

  I was watching a beautiful brunette make love to the pole when Marta sat down across from me.